Scholarships for young innovators

 Scholarships have long been an important and exciting initiative at MindFuel.
 Scholarships are an investment in Alberta’s future.
 They are meant to address challenges facing our province and our country: shortage of knowledge workers focused on science, technology, engineering and math (STEM), and the ongoing need to build a culture of innovation and entrepreneurship.

-The start of 2020 has been a challenging time for all in Alberta and whereas scholarships are 100% funded by donations, we will only be able to support one scholarship sponsored by ASTech – GrowSafe Systems Founders.
+2020/21 has been a challenging time for all in Alberta and whereas scholarships are 100% funded by donations, we are pleased to continue to provide one scholarship sponsored by ASTech – GrowSafe Systems Founders.
 Thank-you to ASTech for their continued support.

 Would you like to donate to a MindFuel scholarship?